bonniepan02/rebel-alliance/bookclub/notes/sre.md

 If we all commit to eliminate a bit of toil each week with some good engineering.

 # Monitoring Distributed Systems

+This chapter offers guidelines for what issues should interrupt a human via a page, and how to deal with issues that aren’t serious enough to trigger a page.

 # Chapter 9 Simplicity